crabcanon/crabcanon.github.com/_posts/2017-06-13-javascript-design-pattern-facade.md

 - Set values provided by the corresponding area layer to each icon layer's properties.
 - Set style for each icon layer.

-The basic coding logic behind could be:
+<mark>The basic coding logic behind could be:</mark>

 - `Function A`: generate&add centroid point features to each icon layer and set its properties.
 - `Function B`: set style for each icon layer.

-A bunch of complex APIs were utilized, including but not limited to:
+<mark>A bunch of complex APIs were utilized, including but not limited to:</mark>

 - [ol.geom.Point](https://openlayers.org/en/latest/apidoc/ol.geom.Point.html)
 - [ol.geom.Geometry::getExtent](https://openlayers.org/en/latest/apidoc/ol.geom.Geometry.html#getExtent)